It makes us incredibly happy to announce our 6th Annual Vision Board Party!

 When it comes to American comfort food, Rutherford Grill has everything you can imagine.
-All of it served with their trademark consistency and unmistakable flavors that the valley has grown to crave.
+All of it is served with their trademark consistency and unmistakable flavors that the valley has grown to crave.

-What to Eat: The artichoke when it’s in season, spinach and artichoke dip, cornbread and the French dip with a side of horseradish cream.
+What to Eat: The artichoke when it’s in season, spinach and artichoke dip, cornbread, and the French dip with a side of horseradish cream.
 There are many more items to choose from that are fantastic and fun.
-The ribs are amazing and portions are large.
+The ribs are amazing and the portions are large.
 Don’t be shy and share a few things if you’d like to taste as much as possible!

 What to Drink: Napa wine.
 They will have interesting bottles that you might not find elsewhere.